prajaperumal/merlin-js/PRODUCTION_SETUP.md

 ```

 This script will:
+- Pull latest code (if git repo exists)
+- Install dependencies
+- Build client and server
+- **Generate Prisma client and sync database schema**
 - Create the production startup script
 - Create the systemd service file
 - Enable and start the service
 - Show you the service status

+**Note**: The deployment script automatically runs `npx prisma db push` to keep your database schema in sync with your code.
+This means new tables (like `circle_invitations`) will be created automatically during deployment.

 ### 5. Configure Caddy